Ndidi starts, Iheanacho on the bench as Leicester City clash against Mane’s Liverpool | Goal.com

 The 24-year-old attacker scored the match-winning goal in their FA Cup game against Brighton to take his tally to five goals across all competitions this season.

-Liverpool have also handed starting roles to Senegal international Sadio Mane, who also recently returned from an injury.
+Liverpool have also handed a starting role to Senegal international Sadio Mane, who also recently returned from an injury.

 The forward has bagged 10 goals and provided five assists in 29 appearances across all competitions this season.